Budapest Treaty

 The Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure, or Budapest Treaty, is an international treaty signed in Budapest, Hungary, on April 28, 1977.
 It entered into force on August 19, 1980, and was later amended on September 26, 1980.
 The treaty is administered by the World Intellectual Property Organization (WIPO).

+The Budapest Treaty concerns a specific topic in the international patent process: microorganisms.
+All states party to the Treaty are obliged to recognize microorganisms deposited as a part of the patent procedure, irrespective of where the depository authority is located.
+In practice this means that the requirement to submit microorganisms to each and every national authority in which patent protection is sought no longer exists.

 Membership

-As of April 2022, 86 countries are party to the Budapest Treaty.
+As of December 2023, 89 countries are party to the Budapest Treaty.
 The accession to the Treaty is open to States party to the Paris Convention for the Protection of Industrial Property of 1883.
 The African Regional Industrial Property Organization (ARIPO), the Eurasian Patent Organization (EAPO) and the European Patent Organisation (EPO) have filed a declaration of acceptance under Article 9(1)(a) of the Treaty.

 Content

 The treaty allows "deposits of microorganisms at an international depositary authority to be recognized for the purposes of patent procedure".
 Usually, in order to meet the legal requirement of sufficiency of disclosure, patent applications and patents must disclose in their description the subject-matter of the invention in a manner sufficiently clear and complete to be carried out by the person skilled in the art (see also: reduction to practice).
 When an invention involves a microorganism, completely describing said invention in the description to enable third parties to carry it out is usually impossible.
 This is why, in the particular case of inventions involving microorganisms, a deposit of biological material must be made in a recognised institution.
 The Budapest Treaty ensures that an applicant, i.e. a person who applies for a patent, needs not to deposit the biological material in all countries where he/she wants to obtain a patent.
 The applicant needs only to deposit the biological material at one recognised institution, and this deposit will be recognised in all countries party to the Budapest Treaty.